whisthq/whist/container-images/README.md

 We use [Hadolint](https://github.com/hadolint/hadolint) to format the Dockerfiles in this project.
 Your first need to install Hadolint via your local package manager, i.e. `brew install hadolint`, and have the Docker daemon running before linting a specific file by running `hadolint <file-path>`.

 We also have [pre-commit hooks](https://pre-commit.com/) with Hadolint support installed on this project, which you can initialize by first installing pre-commit via `pip install pre-commit` and then running `pre-commit install` to instantiate the hooks for Hadolint.Dockerfile improvements will be printed to the terminal for all Dockerfiles specified under `args` in `.pre-commit-config.yaml`.
 If you need/want to add other Dockerfiles, you need to specify them there.
+If you have issues with Hadolint tracking non-Docker files, you can commit with `git commit -m [MESSAGE] --no-verify` to skip the pre-commit hook.

 ## Continous Integration & Publishing